Top 10 Reasons

 Craft beer enthusiasts will find plenty to love in Rogers’ booming beer scene.
 Many of our breweries come out with seasonal beers that locals wait all year for their release.
 Be sure to check out Natural State Beer Company or Ozark Beer Company.
 For a complete list of local breweries and tap rooms, click here.

 Just a short drive down I-49 is Fayetteville, Arkansas the home to the Arkansas Razorbacks.
 The Hogs average 5 to 6 home football games each fall at Donald W. Reynolds Stadium.
 You won’t want to miss tailgating prior to the game and pre-function activities such as the kid’s zone.
 Tip: all U of A sporting events have a clear bag policy in affect.

 All your ghosts and goblins are sure to have fun during Halloween in Rogers.
 From Ghost Walks at the Rogers Historical Museum, to scary corn mazes, and Halloween themed parties and events, there’s something for all ages.

 What says Fall more than a pumpkin spice latte?
-Visit local hot spots like Onyx Coffee Lab, Iron Horse Coffee Company, and Reverie Coffee & Teahouse to check out their seasonal coffees and teas.
+Visit local hot spots like Onyx Coffee Lab, Iron Horse Coffee Company, and Java Dudes to check out their seasonal coffees and teas.
 Click here for a complete list of coffee spots in and around Rogers.